 How ridiculous is it that I never knew a highlight of Bangkok is embarking on a Bangkok canal tour?
 I guess that’s why you book a tour!
 Had we not, we totally would have missed out on this amazing experience.

-Alas, after our busy day in Chinatown, seeing the Golden Buddha, checking out the flower market, basking in the beauty of the Grand Palace, Emerald Buddha, and the Reclining Buddha, oh and we can’t forget the amazing Temple Of Dawn, we boarded a teak boat and set off to tour Bangkok’s canals (known locally as khlongs).
+Alas, after our busy morning in Chinatown, checking out the Golden Buddha, we shopped at the flower market.
+Then, we basked in the beauty of the Grand Palace, Emerald Buddha, and the Reclining Buddha.
+Oh!
+And I can’t forget the stunning Temple Of Dawn!
+Wow!